This page was reviewed under our medical and editorial policy by

 Even in the case of NED status, new symptoms or routine follow-up testing may suggest a recurrence.

-Recurrent cancer may be more aggressive than the original cancer if it’s already spread to other parts of the body, or if it’s become resistant to chemotherapy.
-The sooner the cancer returns, the more serious it likely is.
+Recurrent cancer may be more aggressive than the original cancer if it’s already spread to other parts of the body or if it’s become resistant to chemotherapy or radiation therapy.
+The sooner the cancer returns, the biology of the tumor tends to be more aggressive.

 While cancer doesn’t always return, recurrence is common for some hard-to-treat forms of cancer.
-These recurrences usually follow certain patterns that patients may be aware of in order to catch things as early as possible.
+These recurrences usually follow certain patterns of local, regional or distant disease.
+Patients should be aware of these potential developments to look for signs of recurrence so it may be diagnosed as early as possible.

 There’s no way to guarantee that cancer won’t return.
 That said, recurrences are less likely the more time has passed from the original cancer.

-Today, many cancers have treatments that may help manage the disease for the rest of a patient’s life.
+Today, many treatments are available to help manage the disease for the rest of a patient’s life.
 The likelihood of recurrence depends on:

 Cancer may be more likely to return if it had already spread when it was first detected.

 If treatment for cancer recurrence leads to tests that show no evidence of disease, patients may want to know how many more times it may come back.
-Though the disease may be managed again with more treatment, further recurrence remains possible even after treatment, and there’s no way to tell how many times it may recur.
+Even after a patient undergoes treatment for a recurrence, there's no guarantee that the cancer won't recur again, nor is it possible to tell how many times it may recur.

 How likely is the chance of your cancer recurring?
 It depends upon a few factors, including: